ParlatoI/Shark-Forecasting_Capstone/README.md

-# Shark-Forecasting_Capstone

-Authorship:
+# Shark Movement Forecasting: An Assessment for Ocean Recreational Safety

-Isabella Parlato
+Authorship: Isabella Parlato

+_________

-Project Overview
+## Project Overview

+### Research Question

+What facors determine shark movement and can we use them to predict likelihood of shark presence along the coastline?